Keyboard shortcuts

 • RequestContext - Request tracking and tenant isolation

-• Resource Types - "User", "Group", or custom types
+• Resource Types - "User", "Group", or custom types registered with schemas

 • JSON Data - All resource data uses serde_json::Value